rajch/interim-weavedocs/docs/index.md

 ## Documentation Status

 This documentation is currently a work in progress.
-All content from the old Weaveworks site has been brought over, and is in the process of getting updated with process and technical changes made in this community-run fork.
+All content from the old Weaveworks site has been brought over, and is in the process of getting updated with all the changes made in this community-run fork.
 Please bear with us until it is complete.